Oklahoma City Comets: Radio and broadcasters

-The Oklahoma City Comets broadcast all their games on the radio, some on KGHM (AM) 1340 The Game, while some select games (Those conflicting with College football and other special programing broadcast on KGHM (AM) 1340 The Game.) are broadcast on KREF-FM 94.7 the REF, and are televised live on MiLB.TV and are also streamed live for free on the Bally Live app.
-For the 2018 season only, some select games were broadcast locally on YurView Oklahoma on Cox Cable Oklahoma channel 703 and simulcast on Cox digital HD channels 1333 or 1334 (in case of scheduling conflicts with local high school football) starting in June 2018 against the Salt Lake Bees on June 15, 2018, featuring main radio broadcaster and voice of the OKC Dodgers Alex Freedman via radio play-by-play simulcast.
-Since the 2024 season, all Sunday home games have been televised locally (Simulcasted off of MILB-TV & Bally Sports Live.) on KOCB Channal 34, with Alex Freedman's radio play-by-play simulcast.
+Oklahoma City Comets games are broadcast on KGHM (AM) 1340 The Game, televised on MiLB.TV, and streamed live for free on the Bally Live app.
+During the 2018 season, some games were broadcast locally on YurView Oklahoma on Cox Cable Oklahoma channel 703 and simulcast on Cox digital HD channels 1333 or 1334, depending on local high school football broadcasts; this started on June 15, 2018, against the Salt Lake Bees.
+Since the 2024 season, Sunday home games have been televised locally on KOCB Channal 34, simulcasted by MILB-TV & Bally Sports Live, and broadcast on the radio.